Skip to main content

 • Templates

-8. A webhook is sent to the CRM
+7. A Workflow is triggered to update the CRM

 • Independent agents